 The photo was later printed in Picture Play with a caption subtly knocking the inexperience of one of the participants: ‘John Barrymore instructs Elaine Barrie in stage technique with great impetus.’
 And that, frankly, was as well-deserved as the spanking!

 There was also time for a little horseplay at the photo shoot.
-I said earlier that there are six known photographs of the spanking scene in this production.
-Here, presented solely for reasons of historical comprehensiveness, is a seventh:
+I said earlier that there are seven known photographs of the spanking scene in this production.
+Here, presented solely for reasons of historical comprehensiveness, is an eighth:

 That’s the director, Otto Preminger, getting the Barrymore treatment while Elaine looks on.
 It can’t have taken long, because he had a train to catch: he was due on stage in Connecticut with Doris Dudley that night!